Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 Download our Ultimate Assessment Day & Interview Guide 2022 here.
 (It's packed with tips, tricks and insider-secrets to help you succeed.)

-The Network Rail recruitment process is quite long-winded; there’s plenty of twists and turns.
-A good way to visualise the process is to picture it in four ‘phases’.
+The Network Rail recruitment process is quite long; there are plenty of twists and turns.
+A good way to visualise the process is to picture it in four “phases.”
 Let’s take a quick look at each phase before we get into the detail of how to succeed.

 If you haven’t done this yet, you can find some solid hint & tips from Network Rail assessment here.